xxnnnnn/PredatorPrey_RL_Reproduction/README.md

 - **eval.py**
   - **Video Generation**:
-    - Modify the FPS and video length to tailor the evaluation output.
+    - Modify the FPS, video length and anything else to tailor the evaluation output.

 It is worth noting that there are some simplifications and omissions in my code.
 However, these modifications are unrelated to the core content of the article.